 Free Application for Federal Student Aid (FAFSA)

-Steps for First-Time Applicants
+Steps for Applicants:

 Financial Aid: Start-to-Finish

-For detailed instructions on applying for aid at the University of Louisville, be sure to view our Financial Aid: Start-to-Finish to help you navigate the financial aid process.
+For detailed instructions on applying for aid at the University of Louisville, be sure to view Financial Aid: Start-to-Finish to help you navigate the financial aid process.

 Fall & Spring